yym68686/uni-api/README.md

 ## Introduction

 For personal use, one/new-api is too complex with many commercial features that individuals don't need.
 If you don't want a complicated frontend interface and prefer support for more models, you can try uni-api.
 This is a project that unifies the management of large language model APIs, allowing you to call multiple backend services through a single unified API interface, converting them all to OpenAI format, and supporting load balancing.
-Currently supported backend services include: OpenAI, Anthropic, Gemini, Vertex, Azure, AWS, xai, Cohere, Groq, Cloudflare, OpenRouter, [0-0.pro](https://0-0.pro/r/uniapi) and more.
+Currently supported backend services include: OpenAI, Anthropic, Gemini, Vertex, Azure, AWS, xai, Cohere, Groq, Cloudflare, OpenRouter, Requesty, [0-0.pro](https://0-0.pro/r/uniapi) and more.

 ## ✨ Features

 - No front-end, pure configuration file to configure API channels.
 You can run your own API station just by writing a file, and the documentation has a detailed configuration guide, beginner-friendly.
-- Unified management of multiple backend services, supporting providers such as OpenAI, Deepseek, OpenRouter, and other APIs in OpenAI format.
+- Unified management of multiple backend services, supporting providers such as OpenAI, Deepseek, OpenRouter, Requesty, and other APIs in OpenAI format.
 Supports OpenAI Dalle-3 image generation.
 - Simultaneously supports Anthropic, Gemini, Vertex AI, Azure, AWS, xai, Cohere, Groq, Cloudflare, [0-0.pro](https://0-0.pro/r/uniapi).
 Vertex simultaneously supports Claude and Gemini API.
 - Support OpenAI, Anthropic, Gemini, Vertex, Azure, AWS, xai native tool use function calls.
 - Support OpenAI, Anthropic, Gemini, Vertex, Azure, AWS, xai native image recognition API.